Master of Design Administration (MDA)

 On completing the Programme you will be able to:

-- Undertake a comprehensive analysis of the constraints and enablers relevant to the feasibility of a proposed development project
+- Undertake a comprehensive analysis of current enablers and constraints (including institutional, legal and economic) relevant to the feasibility of a proposed development project.

-- Assess the design services required for a project, and propose appropriate procurement arrangements, terms of appointment and fee arrangements.
+- Assess the design services required for a project, and propose with justification suitable terms of appointment that lead to clear and appropriate allocation of design team responsibilities

 On completing the Programme you will be able to:

-Propose appropriate methodologies for tackling a selected topic; plan and execute the work necessary to further knowledge and/or understanding in the selected field; communicate the results of the study clearly and in a manner which would be accessible to the profession and other researchers
+- Propose appropriate methodologies for tackling a selected research topic; plan and execute the work necessary to further understanding in that field

-The University will cover any additional costs that are essential for you to pass the programme.
-For this reason, you will be provided with a small financial allocation for model making and study visits as required.
-The details of this will be provided by your Programme Lead throughout the academic year.
+The University will cover any additional costs that are essential for you to complete the programme.
+For this reason, you will be provided with a small financial allocation as required.
+The details of which will be provided by your Programme Lead throughout the academic year.

 Will I need any specific equipment to study this course/programme?